cisagov/manage.get.gov/docs/developer/README.md

 sudo sntp -sS time.nist.gov
 ```

-## Connection pool
-To handle our connection to the registry, we utilize a connection pool to keep a socket open to increase responsiveness.
-In order to accomplish this, we are utilizing a heavily modified version of the [geventconnpool](https://github.com/rasky/geventconnpool) library.

 ### Settings
 The config for the connection pool exists inside the `settings.py` file.
 | Name                     | Purpose                                                                                           |